kucuk10/AtomicWill/README.md

 # ProjectAtomicWill

-**Atomic Will** is a habit-tracking app built with SwiftUI.
+**Atomic Will** is a habit-tracking app built with Swift.
 Currently in early alpha.